traviv/sleek_home_assignment/ML Anomaly Detection/README.md

 Then splitting the data to features (X) and target (y_encoded)

-I scaled my features with RobustScaler because they are wide scattered
+I scale my features with RobustScaler because they are scattered wide

-I calculated the contamination of the data in order to find the scale of anomalies
+I calculated the contamination of the data to find the scale of anomalies

-I build the Isoletion Forest model and trained it on the data
+I built the Isolation Forest model and trained it on the data

-Lastly I predict the anomalies in the data and evalueted the results
+Lastly, I predicted the anomalies in the data and evaluated the results

 we can see that the results are OK.
 The model managed to find the anomalies with 66% accuracy

-I decided to use all the availble features maybe with better feature selection i could have reach better results
+I decided to use all the available features, maybe with a better feature selection I could have reached better results

-Also by running the model with different hyper parameters could get better results as well
+Also, running the model with different hyperparameters could reach better results

-Or maybe the data isn't suited for anomaly detection, there are many different attacks and maybe the ration of contamination doesn't count as anomaly and we need different methods
+Or maybe the data isn't suited for anomaly detection, there are many different attacks and maybe the ratio of contamination doesn't count as an anomaly and we need different methods